Kkobarii/blog/src/content/posts/how_i_learned_i_have_cancer.md

 The operation was over, and it all happened so fast.
 The nurses took care of me for a while, but soon my partner came for me, and we went home.
 In the end, I ended up with a scar about five centimeters long and had seven stitches.
 When the anesthesia wore off, it really started to hurt.
 I didn't sleep much that night.
 I took paracetamol and laid on two pillows on my back, not even moving.
 After a few days, the pain subsided, but I could only safely turn my neck after a week, and my stitches were removed another week after that.
 I wore a medical adhesive tape over the scar for a few more months because a nurse advised me to.
 Today, it's completely healed, and I must say, at least it looks really badass.

-# Waiting for the Verdict
+# Waiting for the verdict

 After the operation, one of the worst periods awaited me.
 The first thing I did when I heard the term lymphoma was to look up the diagnosis.
 And of course, among the first pieces of information Google suggests is the life expectancy of patients.
 It varies from source to source, but I remember that the first estimate that came up for me then was two years.
 And it was really surreal to read such information and try to absorb it somehow.